 The value of the LORP as migration stopover habitat may be underappreciated.
-Point count surveys in 2010 and 2015 that started in mid-May rather than the start of June, detected significant use of the LORP by neotropical songbird migrants.
+Point count surveys in 2010 and 2015 that started in mid-May rather than the end of May, detected significant use of the LORP by neotropical songbird migrants.
 It may be worthwhile to conduct a limited number of surveys during migration to better quantify the use of the LORP as stopover habitat for migrants traveling along the Pacific Flyway.
 Surveys will be conducted based on staff availability.
+MOU comments suggested that a citizen science approach could be used in some capacity to help further evaluate the importance of the LORP as migratory stopover habitat.
+The popular global database and application developed by Cornell Lab of Ornithology, eBird, could serve as an effective repository for local birdwatching groups (e.g. Audubon Society) and individuals to report sightings of avian species on the LORP, which could greatly augment incoming avian data, especially during seasons and during years when fulltime staff are otherwise occupied.